 On the 12th and 13th of November 2019, “Shinan International Symposium on Conservation Strategy for Migratory Birds and Their Habitats in the Yellow Sea” was held in Shinan, RO Korea, followed by 3rd Meeting of the Trilateral Yellow Sea Working Group on 11th Nov (click for more details), under the host of Shinan County, Ministry of Oceans and Fisheries (MOF) and Ministry of Environment (MOE).
-Various international organizations and NGOs including East Asian-Australasian Flyway Partnership (EAAFP), World Heritage Promotion Team of Korean Tidal Flat, and Eco-Horizon Institute showed their support as co-organizers of the event as IUNC Asian Regional Office and Ramsar Regional Center – East Asia (RRC-EA) did as supporters with approximately 150 participants.
+Various international organizations and NGOs including East Asian-Australasian Flyway Partnership (EAAFP), World Heritage Promotion Team of Korean Tidal Flat, and Eco-Horizon Institute showed their support as co-organizers of the event as IUCN Asian Regional Office and Ramsar Regional Center – East Asia (RRC-EA) did as supporters with approximately 150 participants.

 The main objectives of the event were: 1.
 To promote international research exchange and cooperation for the protection of intertidal wetlands and migratory birds in the Yellow Sea and 2.
 To establish and international network for sustainable conservation of intertidal wetlands in the Yellow Sea, a key habitat for migratory birds.